 video for xTRACT for RPPR.

-A. For institutions that have internal databases, xTRACT has now introduced an upload option for faculty research support.
+For institutions that have internal databases, xTRACT has now introduced an upload option.
+Visit

 Final RPPR is required for any grant that is terminated and is due within 120 calendar days of the end of the project period.

 The progress report should cover the period from the last Notice of Grant Award to the time of writing/submitting the report.
 Technically, since NIGMS requests the progress reports for T32s on November 15, this will cover the period from July 1 of that year to November 15.
 However, you should include information from the date of the previous progress report.

 Evaluation data is for the use of the PI and the institutional team.
 Evaluation data is not a required part of the RPPR.

 NIH provides a sample table format for trainee publications (see

 Data Table 5 [DOC]).
 Note that for competing renewal applications, this should include publications for ALL trainees who were supported by the T32 at any time during the past grant period, or up to 10 years if beyond the first competing renewal.
 Include all trainees, even those with no publications (designate "no publications").
 Summarize these data in the body of the application, including, for example, the average number of publications, how many students published as first author and how many students completed doctoral training without any first-author publication resulting from their graduate research.
 Applicants should note that

 Public Access Policy requires that any publications of individuals supported by a T32 be linked to the grant, and have a PMCID.
 More information can be found at